leonrode/westchestercovidtracker.com/README.md

 ![westchestercovidtracker.com site preview image](https://i.imgur.com/x0sn6bU.png)

 This repository contains code for the frontend and serverless functions of [westchestercovidtracker.com](https://westchestercovidtracker.com).

 ## Introduction
-[westchestercovidtracker.com](https://westchestercovidtracker.com) is a newly-redesigned application to view histories and trends of COVID-19 in Westchester County, NY.
-It features the ability to compare the presence of COVID-19 within two towns with data that's updated daily, as soon as they're available.
+[westchestercovidtracker.com](https://westchestercovidtracker.com) was a newly-redesigned application to view histories and trends of COVID-19 in Westchester County, NY.
+It features the ability to compare the presence of COVID-19 within two towns with data that was updated daily, as soon as they were made available.
+This site is now inactive as data release has ended, and exists for historical reasons only.

 ## Technical Details

-The frontend and API are developed with [Next.js](https://nextjs.org/), while the data are stored in a MongoDB database.
+The frontend and API were developed with [Next.js](https://nextjs.org/), while the data were stored in a MongoDB database and are in a local JSON file.

-Daily updates are achieved through a scheduled Python process (not public), querying Westchester County's interface directly.
+Daily updates were achieved through a scheduled Python process, querying Westchester County's interface directly.

 ## Local Usage